trynova/nova/nova_vm/src/heap/README.md

 This then means that the "object" side of these must be separate from their "business" side.
-An ArrayBuffer will need to have a pointer to a raw memory buffer somewhere and that is its most common usage so it makes sense to put that in its "business" side but we do not need to keep its key-value pairs close at hand.
+An ArrayBuffer will need to have a pointer to a raw memory buffer somewhere and that is its most common usage so it makes sense to put that in its "business" side but we do not need to keep its property key-value pairs close at hand.

 So we put object base heap data one after the other somewhere.
 We could refer to these by pointer but that takes 8 bytes of memory and Rust doesn't particularly like raw pointers, nor does it like `&'static` references.
 So direct references are not a good idea.
 If we use heap vectors we can instead use indexes into these vectors!
-A vector is `usize` indexed but a JS engine will never run into 4 million objects or numbers or strings.
+A vector is `usize` indexed but a JS engine will never run into 4 billion objects or numbers or strings.
 A `u32` index is thus sufficient.

 It then makes sense to put other heap data in vectors as well.
 So we have indexes to the vector of ArrayBuffers, indexes to the vector of objects, etc.